VietDucNg/Metashape-photogrammetry/README.md

 <br />

 ## Code and version
-The tutorial not only guide the main steps of photogrammetry in Metashape GUI, but there also are Python scripts for those steps to use in Metashape Python console.
-The scripts were designed for Metashape version 1.8.4.
+The tutorial not only guide the main steps of photogrammetry in Metashape GUI, but there also are <b>Python scripts</b> for those steps to use in Metashape Python console.
+The scripts were designed for Metashape version 1.8.4 and 2.1.3.

 <br />